 Not so fast.

-For in 1934, Abrahams converted to Catholicism.
+Sometime in the 1930s, Abrahams converted to Catholicism.

 Ugh.
 Now, that did not stop the International Jewish Hall of Fame from electing him, but... converting to Catholicism?
 Really?